Enhanced production control

 - W17/01 AWV Vlaams-Brabant R0: Structural maintenance Wezembeek-Oppem

 - W17/02 AWV Antwerp E34: Structural maintenance Lille Turnhout

-- W17/06 AWV Flanders East E34/A11: Structural maintenance between tunnel Zelzate and complex Moerbeke direction Antwerp
+- W17/06 AWV Flanders East E34/A11: Structural maintenance between the Zelzate tunnel and Moerbeke complex in the direction of Antwerp

-- W17/08 AWV Limburg E313: Noise abatement measures E313 between Hasselt south and Hasselt east
+- W17/08 AWV Limburg E313: Noise reduction measures E313 between Hasselt south and Hasselt east